 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-I’ve been living in Sydney for over a year now, and I’m still finding new places to explore every week.
-When you’re new to the city, the range of activities on offer can be a little overwhelming , so to help you plan your trip or get to know your new home, here are my top 15 things to do in Sydney.
-Enjoy!
+I’ve been living in Sydney for years and still constantly find new places to explore.
+To help you plan your trip or get to know your new home, here are my top 15 things to do in Sydney.
+Either read on or watch my YouTube video below!

 1. Visit Sydney Opera House